 Note that by construction, merodromies along weighted cycles depend on the choice of compatible orientation on the weave edges.
 Next, let us discuss how different choices of compatible orientations may affect merodromies.

-\begin{defn} A \emph{disecting path} on a weave $\ww$ is simple curve consisting of consecutive weave edges and traveling along opposite edges at tetravalent and hexavalent vertices such that it is maximal with respect to inclusion.
-Note that a disecting path either forms a closed loop or travels across the disk, and hence it cuts the disk into two disconnected components. \end{defn}
+\begin{defn} A \emph{dissecting path} on a weave $\ww$ is a simple curve consisting of consecutive weave edges such that \begin{itemize} \item at a tetravalent weave vertex on its path, the two weave edges are the $i$th and the $(i+2)$nd edges (modulo $4$) with respect to any cyclic orientation on the incident weave edges; \item at a hexavalent weave vertex on its path, the two weave edges are the $i$th and the $(i+3)$rd edges (modulo $6$) with respect to any cyclic orientation on the incident weave edges; \item it is maximal with respect to inclusion. \end{itemize} Note that a dissecting path either forms a closed loop or travels across the disk, and hence it cuts the disk into two connected components. \end{defn}

-\begin{lem} Any two choices of compatible orientations on the same weave differ by reversing orientations on a collection of disecting paths. \end{lem} \begin{proof} Let us do an induction on the number $n$ of weave edges along which the two choices of compatible orientations disagree.
+\begin{lem} Any two choices of compatible orientations on the same weave differ by reversing orientations on a collection of dissecting paths. \end{lem} \begin{proof} Let us do an induction on the number $n$ of weave edges along which the two choices of compatible orientations disagree.
 There is nothing to show for the base case $n=0$.
 Now let $e$ be a weave edge along which the two choices disagree.
 Then at each of the endpoints of $e$, there must be another edge where the two choices disagree; in particular, if the endpoint is a tetravalent or a hexavalent weave vertex, the weave edge opposite to $e$ must have disagreeing orientations as well.
 Thus we can extend $e$ into a path consisting of consecutive weave edges.
-Eventually this process has to stop, either when the path closes itself up into a loop or goes to the boundary of the disk, and thus giving us a disecting path.
-Now reversing one choice of compatible orientations along this disecting path gives us another choice of compatible orientations with fewer disagreeing edges compared to the other choice, and the proof is complete by induction. \end{proof}
+Eventually this process has to stop, either when the path closes itself up into a loop or goes to the boundary of the disk, and thus giving us a dissecting path.
+Now reversing one choice of compatible orientations along this dissecting path gives us another choice of compatible orientations with fewer disagreeing edges compared to the other choice, and the proof is complete by induction. \end{proof}